isha-git/GreenGo/README.md

 One could also use augmentation to increase the size of the dataset.

-For creating an XML file, we have taken a reference from: https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/
+**Note:** For creating an XML file, we have taken a reference from this <a href="https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/">blog</a>